ArkadGmx/ECoin/README.md

  - - 4 Confirmations

--  For more information, as well as an immediately useable, binary version of the ecoin client sofware, see http://www.ecoin.info
+-  For more information, as well as an immediately useable, binary version of the ecoin client sofware, see http://www.Vimo.bit

 License
 -------

-ECoin is licensed under the MIT License.
+Vimo is licensed under the MIT License.
 A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
 Licensed works, modifications, and larger works may be distributed under different terms and without source code.

 Development process
 -------------------

+Vimo is Virtual Money.
+Not an ICO, or token for sale.
+How to get this coin is by mining.

 As always, developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.